UWNETLAB/metaknowledge/_posts/docs/2016-05-04-metaknowledge.md

  default `'raw'`, if `'raw'` the returned `dict` will contain `Records` as keys.
 If it is a WOS tag the keys will be of that type.

+_extraValue_ : `optional [str]`

+ default `None`, a tag that will split the counts based on entries to it, meaning instead of a single integer a dictionary will be given.

 _pandasFriendly_ : `optional [bool]`

  default `False`, makes the output be a dict with two keys one `"Record"` is the list of Records ( or data type requested by _sourceType_) the other is their occurrence counts as `"Counts"`.
 The lists are the same length.